Automation and Taxation: Results

-For the full period (Panel A), we observe a negative impact of robots on total tax revenues and taxes on labor in absolute terms and as share in total taxation.
-Until 2007 (Panel B), robot diffusion was also associated with a decline in capital taxation increasing the share of taxes on goods.
-After 2008 (Panel C), we do not find any significant effects of robots on taxes.

-Continuing, we observe a weak negative correlation between ICT diffusion and total tax revenues.
-Here, the decline in taxes comes at the cost of capital taxes while we observe an increasing share of taxes on labor, but this is only significant in the period prior to 2007.
-After 2008, ICT diffusion is negatively correlated with the share of taxes on goods.
+For the full period (Panel A), we observe a negative relationship between robots and total tax revenues and taxes on labor in absolute terms.
+Until 2007 (Panel B), robot diffusion was associated with a decline in capital taxation while increasing the share of taxes on goods.
+After 2008 (Panel C), we do not find any significant association between robots and taxes.
+For ICT, we observe a negative relationship with total tax revenues.
+Here, the decline in taxes comes hand in hand with reductions in capital taxes while we observe an increasing share of taxes on goods.
+The depth of automation, captured by the interaction term, exhibits a positive relationship with total tax revenues and taxes on capital.
+This is also reflected in the structure of taxation where we observe a shift from taxes on labor to capital.

-Next, the depth of automation exhibits a positive effect on total tax revenues and taxes on capital and goods in absolute terms and relative to GDP, while it is negatively related to the share of labor taxes.

-To control for regional differences, we split the sample into Eastern, Northern and Southern Europe which differ by tax systems, their industrial structure and the extent to which countries were hit by the financial crisis.\footnote{Descriptive statistics and time series plots illustrating the regional peculiarities can be found in the Appendix \ref{appendix:descr_stats} and \ref{appendix:key_vars_all}.} The results are shown in \ref{appendix:add_results_taxes_and_ai}.

-In Eastern Europe, we find that while robot diffusion is negatively associated with taxes on labor and goods no effects are present for ICT.
-The depth of automation is positively correlated with taxes on capital and goods and it is associated with a shift from taxation of labor to capital.
-Until 2007, the effect of $R \ast ICT_{c,t}$ on capital taxation is opposite, i.e. negative.

-In Northern Europe, we observe a negative correlation between robot diffusion and the depth of automation and labor taxes.
-Until 2007, robot diffusion and automation depth exhibit a negative impact on total tax revenues and capital taxation and after 2008 on taxes on goods.
-Conversely, ICT diffusion is positively related to labor taxation at the expense of taxes on capital.

-In Southern Europe, we find robots to be negatively correlated with total tax revenues and taxes on goods measured as percentage GDP.
-Prior to 2007, we see a negative impact of robots on labor taxation and after 2008 on capital taxation.
-ICTs exhibit a negative relation with labor taxation and we observe an increasing share of goods taxation.
+Also, we include labor and capital income (shares) as additional controls.
+Based on theory and empirical findings from existing studies, we expect automation to affect taxation through the channels of production, income and distribution.
+We observe a strong positive relationship between the wage bill and all taxes measured in national currencies.
+Looking at taxes measured in \% of GDP and the structure of taxation, we find an increasing labor share to be negatively associated with total taxes and taxes on goods.
+This pattern is robust and holds across different time periods.
+Capital income exhibits similar associations, but appears to be unrelated to taxes in levels.

 \FloatBarrier